mmazzarolo/tap-the-number/README.md

 `this.setState({ isContainerFadingOut: true })` which adds a nice amount of unneeded complexity to your component's lifecycle.

-However, I don't think the issue of the programmatic nature of animations vs the React declarativeness can be solved easily (I'll be super happy to be proved wrong though): after all, animating IS hard.
+However, I don't think the issue of the imperative nature of animations vs the React declarativeness can be solved easily (I'll be super happy to be proved wrong though): after all, animating **IS** hard.

-#### Android support
+### Android support
-I was planning to release this game on Android too at first, but I had some issue that I've been not able to solve easily.
+I was planning to release this game on Android too at first, but I had some issue that I've not been able to solve easily.
-The most important one was my inability to use custom fonts on Android: I tried linking the assets folder using `react-native link` (which works perfectly on iOS) and adding the fonts manually, but it seems that [some fonts don't link correctly at all](https://github.com/facebook/react-native/issues/7301), while other works perfectly even with the first method.
+The most important one was my inability to use custom fonts on Android: I tried linking the assets folder using `react-native link` (which works perfectly on iOS) and adding the fonts manually, but it seems that [some fonts don't link correctly at all](https://github.com/facebook/react-native/issues/7301), while other works perfectly even when using the first method.
-The other issue I faced was a sluggish responsiveness in the animations (specifically when using LayoutAnimationon), but I guess that I could have easily fixed them by investigating the issue a bit more.
+The other issue I faced was a sluggish responsiveness in the animations (specifically when using LayoutAnimation), but I guess that I could have easily fixed them by investigating the issue a bit more.

-#### Thanks to
+### Thanks to...
 I'm not a creative guy at all: every single thing I used in this application is just a re-iteration of stuff I've aldready seen before.
 So, without further ado, here are all the sources I can think of that I used to build this simple